Partners

 Portugal

-The FPDA’s objectives are:
+The objectives of FPDA are:

-• to promote the education and training of people with autism for their full inclusion in society;
+- to promote the education and training of people with autism for their full inclusion in society;

 Fundacja Zrozumiec Autyzm